W-David-Porter/acim/src/text/2-the-separation-and-the-atonement/vii-cause-and-effect/index.md

 ⁸The fearful *must* miscreate, because the fearful misperceive creation.
 ⁹When you miscreate you are in pain.
 ¹⁰The cause and effect principle now becomes a real expediter, though only temporarily.
-¹¹Actually, ‘Cause’ is a term properly belonging to God, and God’s ‘Effect’ is God’s Son.
+¹¹Actually, “Cause’ is a term properly belonging to God, and God’s “Effect’ is God’s Son.
 ¹²God’s effect is God’s Son entails a set of Cause and Effect relationships totally different from the cause and effect relationships you introduce into miscreation.
 ¹³The fundamental conflict in this world, then, is between creation and miscreation.
 ¹⁴All fear is implicit in miscreation, and all love in creation.